isabella232/partner-center-pr.tr-tr/partner-center/insights-programmatic-system-queries.md

 FROM TeamsUsage3PApps TIMESPAN LAST_6_MONTHS
 ```

-## <a name="teams-usage-workload"></a>Teams kullanımı iş yükü
+## <a name="teams-usage-workload"></a>Teams iş yükü kullanma

-Altı ay için TeamsUsageWorkload raporu
+TeamsUsageWorkload raporu altı ay boyunca

-Sorgu KIMLIĞI: `817fe875-acb0-4c45-9201-b7a35a60235a`
+Sorgu Kimliği: `817fe875-acb0-4c45-9201-b7a35a60235a`

 ### <a name="report-query"></a>Rapor sorgusu